 - Xander Schauffele — A multiple major champion who thrives at Augusta's demanding layout

-- Collin Morikawa - One of the purest ball-strikers in the game, with a game suited to Augusta's firm, fast greens
+- Collin Morikawa — One of the purest ball-strikers in the game, suited to Augusta's firm, fast greens

 Masters Traditions